seb-odessa/bigdata/README.md

 # Big Data
-This project was created for home works
+This project for home works

-#hsfs
+#hdfs
 Contains tool for
 - uploading local files to the (remote) HDFS.
 - dounloading frm the HDFS to the local filesystem